Configure Web application deployment

 Open the desired artifact and switch to the right-hand pane, the Output Layout tab.

-With the new folder selected, choose the Add Copy of item on the context menu or click the Add Copy of toolbar button .
+With the new folder selected, choose the Add Copy of item from the context menu or click the Add Copy of toolbar button .

-On the context menu, choose the Directory Content item on the context menu.
+From the context menu, choose the Directory Content item.
 In the dialog that opens, choose the directory where the required Web content resources are stored.